 The ancient Romans applied Rule of Law when they created their first body of written laws, the Twelve Tables, for their Republic in 451 BC.
 Because the ruling-class judges often decided people’s cases arbitrarily and based on their own interests, the commoners demanded fixed laws that were the same for all.
 Ten men or Decemviri thus engraved a set of laws on twelve stone tablets and publicly displayed them so that all could know and apply them.
 The Twelve Tables ensured that commoners received fair, equal treatment and protection of rights.
 Upholding equality in law, it states, “Laws of personal exception shall not be proposed.”
 An early expression of due process of law, it upheld—much like the Mosaic Law—prior notice, fair trial, and impartial judges.
 On fair trial, it states, “Anyone whomsoever to be put to death without a trial and unconvicted…is forbidden.”
 As American Founder James Wilson observes in his 1790-1791 Lectures on Law, “The Decimvirs declared…that the laws should be equal and impartial to the high and to the low.”

 Later, the medieval Romans recognized the Law of Nature as a moral standard for their civil law.
-Byzantine Roman Emperor Justinian I’s 529-565 AD Corpus Juris Civilis or Body of Civil Laws became the codified law of the Roman Empire in the Middle Ages.
+Byzantine Roman Emperor Justinian I’s 529-565 AD Corpus Juris Civilis or Body of Civil Laws became the codified law of the Eastern Roman Empire and the basis of Roman law in Europe in the Middle Ages.
 It was founded on the Twelve Tables but compiled after the Roman Empire’s christianization and recognition of one God.
 The Corpus notably recognizes the God-given “Law of Nature and Nations,” describing it with the three Roman precepts, “to live honestly, to hurt no one, and to give to every man his due.”
 The precept to “injure no one” was originally expressed by Greek philosopher Socrates in Plato’s 380 BC Crito.
 The Romans thus acknowledged that their empire was governed under God’s Moral Law.
 The Corpus upheld the authority of the civil law and, at least in theory, the equal application of the law to all including rulers.
 It asserts that “laws shall be obeyed equally by all” and that “all, though belonging to the imperial house, must live according to the laws.”
 Rulers were subject to the law since their authority “depends upon the authority of law.”

 The Corpus had an immense impact on the legal systems of medieval and modern Europe.
 The principles of Roman law in the Corpus profoundly shaped English jurisprudence which, in turn, shaped American jurisprudence.
 Upholding the authority, equality, and due process of law and later recognizing the Law of Nature as the basis of right governance, Roman law contributed in important ways to the moral development of Rule of Law in England and, subsequently, America.